-Unless otherwise designated, all birds are protected by law.
-In addition to the game birds listed in this booklet, protected birds for which there is no season include eagles, hawks, falcons, owls, vultures, crows, ravens and all songbirds.
+Game Hunting licenses do not allow hunting for protected birds for which there is no season, including eagles, hawks, falcons, owls, vultures, crows, ravens and all songbirds.
 Unprotected birds are starlings, rock doves (common pigeons) and house sparrows (English sparrows).
+No license is required for residents for unprotected species, but non-residents must have a valid NM hunting license.